wjanssens/flexid-java/README.md

 * time should be 43-47 bits, for between 557 - 8925 of positive values
   (44-48 bits for between 1115 and 17851 years with negative values)
-  * The HashIds algorithm doesn't work with negative values, which needs to be considered when deciding how many bits to assign to time since Java only has unsigned integers.
+  * The HashIds algorithm doesn't work with negative values, which needs to be considered when deciding how many bits to assign to time since many languages only has unsigned integers.
 * sequence should be 4-12 bits, for between 16 and 4096 ids/ms/partition
 * partition should be 4-12 bits, for between 16 and 4096 partitions
 * the most common configurations are 47/8/8 and 45/10/8 but you should evaluate your longevity and scalability